Your browser does not support JavaScript! Skip to main content

 It is possible for companies to perform multicore timing analysis internally, but it is a highly complex undertaking which is very costly in terms of budget and effort.
 Anecdotally, one of our customers reported that it took them five years and a budget in the millions of dollars to analyze one specific platform.

-Our Multicore Timing Solution and CAST-32A Compliance Solution are typically delivered as a turn-key solution, from initial system analysis and configuration all the way through to providing evidence for certification.
+MACH178 and our Multicore Timing Solution are typically delivered as a turn-key solution, from initial system analysis and configuration all the way through to providing evidence for certification.

 • If my RTOS vendor says they provide robust partitioning, why do I need Rapita?